mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 We have also turned off ```MACS2``` local dynamic lambda, which samples the background at each candidate peak.
 CUT&RUN can have a lot of background noise which can reduce peak calling with active dynamic lambda.
 See [here](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html) for more information about MACS2 lambda and sliding window peak calling algorithm.

 To illustrate how peak calling parameters affect the output of called peaks, we are taking two approaches.
 Without a control, we are using a very stringent q-value threshold to call peaks ( 0.001% of called peaks are expected to be false positives).
-With a control, we are using a more permissive q-value threshold (
+With a control, we are using a more permissive q-value threshold ( 0.1% of called peaks are expected to be false positives).

 MACS2 will give three output files all named with the prefix you specified in the ```callpeak``` command:
 + _peaks.narrowPeak: BED6+4 format file which contains the peak locations together with peak summit, pvalue and qvalue